 Santa Claus: The Movie (1985)

-A lot of Christmas movies set in New York City show Santa, but only one explains how he came to be.
-In Santa Claus: The Movie viewers learn Santa’s origin story as well as the work drama in the North Pole.
+Many Christmas movies set in New York City feature Santa, but only one explains how he came to be.
+In Santa Claus: The Movie, viewers learn Santa’s origin story and the work drama in the North Pole.
+Since it was filmed in 1985, the film has some dated special effects, which could be a turn-off for some folks.

 The Family Man (2000)

-The film covers a group of New Yorkers who are looking to have the best New Years Eve ever (or avoid it).
-Along the way some of their stories overlap, but in general there is no major plot just individual feel-good stories.
+The film covers a group of New Yorkers, each living their own lives and learning their own lessons, looking to have the best New Year’s Eve ever (or avoid it).
+Along the way, some of their stories overlap, but generally, there is no central plot, just individual feel-good stories.

 Dash & Lily